Skip to contents

 fdr

 A numeric value between 0 and 1 specifying the FDR cutoff.
-Loci with an FDR less than or equal to this value will be considered.
 (Default: 0.05)

 condition

-A character string that identifies the experimental condition to filter on.
+A character string identifying the experimental condition.
 This string should uniquely match the relevant sample columns (e.g., "L4" will match "L4_rep1_FDR" and "L4_rep2_FDR").
 If `data` is a `DamIDResults` object, this can be either the internal identifier or the display name for the condition.

 which